chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

 This is mostly how I and other people I've seen play this scale.
 I used a script to generate this, and it's worth pointing out a few things:
-- D4 is in _past 1st position_, because it's a little flat.
-The script was trying to fix that for me.
+- D4 is in _past 1st position_, because it's a little flat (we saw that in the table earlier) The script was trying to fix that for me.
-- The sixth partial notes, F4 and Eb4 are "out" a little.
+- The sixth partial notes, F4 and Eb4 are "out" a little because that partial tends to be sharp.
-- However, C4 is further in (even though it's also in 3rd position like Eb4).
+- However, C4 is further in (even though it's also in 3rd position like Eb4), because the 5th partial is a little flat.
-- The G is practically _in-between_ positions.
+- The G4 is practically _in-between_ positions.
+  This is how most trombonists play this note.

 Now, let's look at a different path one could take
 <canvas id="bb-major-different"></canvas>